Search Engine Spiders

 Search Engine Optimization Aug 23, 2005

-Robots.txt Signpost Warns Trespassers From Private Property,
+Robots.txt Signpost Warns Search Engine Spiders From Private Property

-The robots.txt file is an exclusion standard required by all web crawlers/robots to tell them what files and directories that you want them to stay OUT of on your site.
-Not all crawlers/bots follow the exclusion standard and will continue crawling your site anyway.
+Not all crawlers or bots follow the exclusion standard and will continue to crawl your site anyway.
 I like to call them “Bad Bots” or trespassers.
-We block them by IP exclusion which is another story entirely.
+We block them by IP exclusion, which is another story entirely.

-To see the proper format for a somewhat standard robots.txt file look directly below.
 That file should be at the root of the domain because that is where the crawlers expect it to be, not in some secondary directory.

 Below is the proper format for a robots.txt file —–>